saarikt1/enjoy-cooking/README.md

 Install Expo CLI with `npm install --global expo-cli`

-Go to the project folder `cd EnjoyCooking` and start the project with `npm start`.
+Go to the project folder `cd EnjoyCooking`, install dependencies with `npm install` and start the project with `npm start`.
 Now you have the option of running the project in a simulator, on a web browser or on your physical device.

 For the simulators, see instructions for [iOS](https://docs.expo.dev/workflow/ios-simulator/) and [Android](https://docs.expo.dev/workflow/android-studio-emulator/).
 If you want to run on a physical device, install the Expo Go app: [iOS App Store](https://itunes.com/apps/exponent), [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent).